 Ambiguity, the authors point out, is employed to hide our intentions from others.

 Across the world, women are coming out with stories of how eminentoes touched them on their shoulders many decades ago.
-But as Kingsley R. Browne, a pioneer in the study of sexual harassment points out,
+But as Kingsley R. Browne, a pioneer in the study of sexual harassment points out, a lot of “hostile environment” allegations are a result of miscommunication.

 The nature of courtship and the need for continued association at the workplace encourage ambiguity.
 Ambiguity is bound to be there because of norms encouraging sexual modesty, and the fact that our ancestors were mating for millions of years before they started speaking.